Building Java Projects with Maven

 package hello; import org.springframework.context.ApplicationContext; import org.springframework.context.annotation.*; @Configuration @ComponentScan public class Application { @Bean MessageService mockMessageService() { return new MessageService() { public String getMessage() { return "Hello World!"; } }; } public static void main(String[] args) { ApplicationContext context = new AnnotationConfigApplicationContext(Application.class); MessagePrinter printer = context.getBean(MessagePrinter.class); printer.printMessage(); } }

-C:\ Command Promptmvn compile mvn exec:java -Dexec.mainClass=hello.Application
+C:\ Command Promptmvn exec:java -Dexec.mainClass=hello.Application

+We didn't combine MessagePrinter and MessageService in the code.
 But Spring Framework combines them.

-Check which libraries are stored in Maven's local repository.
+Check stored libraries in Maven's local repository.

 C:\ Command PromptC:\Users\kim\.m2\repository\org\springframework>dir /w [spring-aop] [spring-beans] [spring-context] [spring-core] [spring-expression]